zukunft/zukunft.com/docs/code_functions_all.md

     \-- code_id - section for function code_id not yet defined that it should be im- and export in /helper/type_list.php
     \-- count - section for function count not yet defined that it should be im- and export in /helper/type_list.php
     \-- is_empty - section for function is_empty is expected to be info in /helper/type_list.php
+    \-- merge - section for function merge not yet defined that it should be modify in /helper/type_list.php
     \-- load_dummy - section for function load_dummy is expected to be load in /helper/type_list.php
     \-- view_id_list - section for function view_id_list not yet defined that it should be unit test support functions in /helper/type_list.php
     \-- component_id_list - section for function component_id_list not yet defined that it should be unit test support functions in /helper/type_list.php